FCarrascoHeine/ml-or-demand-planning/README.md

 - ✅ Data preprocessing complete
 - ✅ ML pipeline implemented in Jupyter notebooks (XGBoost-based forecasting)
 - ✅ Define and solve the OR optimization model using PuLP
-- ⏳ Next step: Deploy via AWS
+- ⏳ Next step: Deploy to AWS

 ## 🛠️ Tools Used